JordanMilne/Nicholson/README.md

 Demo
 ====

-A live version found be seen [here](http://jordanmilne.github.io/Nicholson/), but note that Nicholson (especially the Selector-based editor) works best when served from a server that you control.
+A live version can be found [here](http://jordanmilne.github.io/Nicholson/), but note that Nicholson (especially the Selector-based editor) works best when served from a server that you control.